This post may contain affiliate links. See our disclosure policy.

 - Meringue Powder – We use Genie’s Dream Premium Blend and it is perfect.

 - Food Coloring – Don’t use the grocery store stuff.
 It will mess up your consistency.
-Get a good food coloring from the craft store or the one HERE.
+Get a good food coloring from the craft store or from Amazon.

 - Piping Bags – We like these small disposables ones.